Get Help for Jaw Pain & Discomfort

 - Clicking and popping sounds as well as grinding issues may occur when opening your mouth.

 - Muscle spasms are rare, but may occur as part of TMJ/TMD.

 Treatments for TMJ/TMD

 Since there are many causes of TMJ/TMD, treatment plans vary from patient to patient.
-During your consultation, Dr. Pizzi will discuss your symptoms and examine your mouth and jaw to determine the cause of your condition.
+During your consultation at our Del Mar office, Dr. Pizzi will discuss your symptoms and examine your mouth and jaw to determine the cause of your condition.
 This will help him develop a treatment plan to address your specific case.

 In some cases, minor TMJ/TMD can be resolved with rest and anti-inflammatory medications, and lifestyle changes.
 For example, if grinding your teeth at night (bruxism) has led to your TMJ/TMD, we can help create a night guard that will protect your teeth and jaws.
 This appliance is designed to move your temporomandibular joint into a healthier position at night, encouraging healing of the joint.

 Botox can also be helpful for patients experiencing TMJ to provide temporary relief from jaw pain.
 For patients who suffer from TMJ/TMD due to inflammation, corticosteroid injections to the joint may be a good option and can help relieve pain and discomfort.
 Surgical intervention to repair or restore the joint is typically a last resort, and is only used if all other treatments have not provided any relief.